lsphillips/dotfiles/README.md

 - Configures some aspects of Windows.
 - Ensures necessary applications are installed; achieved using [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/).
 - Copies the applicable configuration files to their required locations.
-- Sets up a Powershell profile.
+- Sets up a PowerShell profile.

 To apply any updates you just need to pull them down and run the `setup.ps1` script again.